 Should Cats Eat Bananas As A Snack?

-Yes, cats can indeed eat bananas as a snack.
+Yes, cats can indeed eat bananas as a snack, so long as you get the okay from your vet.

 Bananas are not toxic to cats, so if you find your favorite feline stealing a bit of your banana, there should not be any immediate danger or health concerns.